Cheryl is a licensed, ordained minister and has a BA in Psychology and Church ministry.

 If there is one thing that history teaches us it is that first-century Christians were zealous in attempting to erase paganism in order to promote faith in Christ.
+They often came up with bright ideas that led to things we do today.
 Christmas came about because early believers in Christ desired to take the focus away from the pagan rituals of the Winter Solstice.
 The same ideology is why the Resurrection of Christ is celebrated during the Spring Equinox.
 The bright idea of dedicating to the Lord, that which was previously utilized in an idolatrous manner, was even involved regarding church buildings and ancient temples.
 Perhaps you may have assumed that most buildings that were erected for and dedicated to the worship of ancient Roman gods simply decayed over time or were destroyed during wars.
 You might have believed they were razed, without any future plan or anything specific being built in their place.

 There are actually 11 structures in Rome, at this present time, which used to be pagan temples that are now utilized as Christian churches.
 Some buildings were remodeled and converted, while others were demolished and a completely new edifice was erected in the location.
 This list comes from an article in Forbes, written by Sarah Bond a historian.
 In researching these temples of the gods that were transformed into Christian houses of worship, only a few of the background stories actually list the name of the Roman temple that the churches derived from.